boston-library/curator/README.md

 ## Description
-Rails(~>5.2.3) engine that sets up the basic data elements and routes for a more data driven JSON API for digital repositories.
+Rails(~> 5.2) engine that sets up the basic data elements and routes for a more data driven JSON API for digital repositories.
 Implements ActiveStorage for Cloud or local stoarge for files.
 Currently all data models have been created with basic routes and json serializers